rafalwrzeszcz/popstack/README.md

 opinion they don't bring anything very usefull in general (just for particular cases) and makes it harder to experience real **Node.JS** benefits.
 I've choosen [**TypeScript**](www.typescriptlang.org) as it's the only one major compile-to-JS language that doesn't re-invent the wheel, but just adds (great!) features.

+And some of them were simply abandoned.
+I'm not going to handle 30 branches all the time.
+It's just a play for me and when it doesn't give me fun (satisfaction) it's not worth.
+Some languages simply don't fit this problem and some are simply not funny at all (to me).